-The dollar amount charged by a Provider that is in excess of the Plan's allowed amount for medical care or treatment.
-Amounts that are balance billed by a Provider are the member's responsibility.
-Member costs incurred for Balance Billing will not apply toward the annual maximum Out-of-Pocket Maximum.
+The dollar amount charged by a provider that is in excess of the Plan's allowed amount for medical care or treatment.
+Amounts that are balance-billed by a Provider are the member's responsibility.
+Member costs incurred for balance billing will not apply toward the Deductible or toward the annual Out-of-Pocket Maximum.